 I did not rent a car while I was there because I found that most things were within walking distance from the hotels I selected, and the guided tours included pick-up/drop-off.

-Driving in Aruba made me a little nervous because they have different street signs than I’m familiar with from the US.
+Driving in Aruba made me a little nervous because they have different street signs than I’m familiar with in the US.

-The very few times I need transportation, I just used a taxi.
-(Then I could ask the friendly taxi driver for recommendations of things to see and do in Aruba.) 😉
+The very few times I needed transportation, I just used a taxi.
+(Then I could ask the friendly taxi driver for recommendations of things to see and do in Aruba.)

 Aruba is small, but there is SOOO much to explore.
 Get excited because I’m going to share a variety of options in this Ultimate Guide for Things to SEE and DO in Aruba!
 This list has a wide array of price points, so there is something for every budget here.

 There are plenty of Instagram worthy photo opportunities in Aruba.
 Your trip wouldn’t be complete without some touristy pictures!

 Get your picture taken by the “Big Red Anchor” in the southern part of Aruba.
 Not only is the Seroe Colorado Anchor a cool place for pictures, but there is an incredible story behind how it was lost, found, and moved around Aruba.

 Make sure you get a picture with the I ❤️️ Aruba sign!
 It is one of the most photographed places in Aruba.
 If you are staying at the Renaissance Aruba Resort & Casino then this sign is just a short walk.